yanggithub/Jenkins-projects/README.md

-Some Jenkins libs that can be used other pipelines
+Some Jenkins libs that can be used by other pipelines